Last revised March 20, 2023 (effective date)

-Your content and activity may be visible anywhere to anyone with permission to view it, including your profile page, the news feed of your followers, on the right side of each page ("sidebar widgets"), the New Posts page, the Overview page, the Activity page, or selected for inclusion in articles (e.g., Top Topics).
+Your content and activity may be visible anywhere to anyone with permission to view it, such as your profile page, the news feed of your followers, on the right side of each page ("sidebar widgets"), the New Posts page, the Discover page, the Activity page, or selected for inclusion in articles (e.g., Top Topics).

 Payments that you make to us, whether solitarily or through subscription, are processed by secure third-party payment processors (e.g., Stripe and PayPal) that store most of the information we collect from you for billing purposes.

-We may share certain information with advertisers that cannot reasonably be used to identify you, including aggregate statistics and summary metrics about the performance of ads or content on NamePros, such as the total number of ad views and ad clicks over a period of time, the number of people who saw a particular ad, and the demographics about the people who saw the ads or content on NamePros.
+We may share certain information with users and/or advertisers that cannot reasonably be used to identify you, for example, aggregate statistics and summary metrics about the performance of content or ads on NamePros, such as the total number of views and clicks over a period of time, the number of people who saw a particular piece of content (e.g., an ad), and the demographics about the visitors that saw the content or ads on NamePros.

-We sometimes allow leading advertisers (e.g., Verisign, Inc.) to use a page tag to collect information about the performance of their ads, which can be used to identify you, including the page you saw their ad on, whether you clicked their ad, and your IP address.
+We sometimes allow leading advertisers (e.g., Verisign, Inc.) to use a page tag to collect information about the performance of their ads, which can be used to identify you, such as the page you saw their ad on, whether you clicked their ad, and your IP address.

-We may share your information (e.g., IP address) where we believe it is necessary to protect NamePros, our services, or our users; where it may be necessary for reasons of public interest; or to prevent misuse of our services (e.g., by using StopForumSpam and DNSBLs); including when it may be necessary for our safety or the safety of others (e.g., fraud prevention and personal threats), for the protection of rights or property, where we suspect a threat (e.g., financial scam) and seek investigative assistance, when we believe it is necessary to respond to claims against us, and where we believe your actions are in violation of our rules, policies, or the law (e.g., to discourage illegal activities).
+We may share your personal data (e.g., IP address) where we believe it is necessary to protect NamePros, our services, or our users; where it may be necessary for reasons of public interest; or to prevent misuse of our services (e.g., by using StopForumSpam and DNSBLs), such as when it may be necessary for our safety or the safety of others (e.g., fraud prevention and personal threats), for the protection of rights or property, where we suspect a threat (e.g., financial scam) and seek investigative assistance, when we believe it is necessary to respond to claims against us, and where we believe your actions are in violation of our rules, policies, or the law (e.g., to discourage illegal activities).